 “DUX was not planned,” says Arlene.
 “It evolved from a need.”

-Starting with a homemade pure essential oil pillow spray to soothe her then young daughter’s chronic bleeding disorder, it was so successful that soon she was making blends for friends, then suddenly spas, boutique hotels and even healthcare professionals.
+Arlene tried a homemade pure essential oil pillow spray to soothe her daughter’s chronic bleeding disorder and it was so successful that soon she was making blends for friends.
+Then suddenly spas, boutique hotels and even healthcare professionals were repeat customers.

 “They are my living icons,” says Arlene.
 “I watch them achieve their dreams in the modern world, where the bar is so tough.
-They rebound from hardship and grow stronger from their struggles.
-They persevere through tough times and keep working toward their goals.
-They are not free from adversity, however, they never allow it to define them.
-They work hard on achieving mental strength, like practicing gratitude and forgiveness.”
+They rebound from hardship and grow stronger from their struggles.”

 Arlene’s inspiration and passion has helped DUX Collection to have a large local and overseas following and a stunning collection of luxury homeware, scent and botanical body store.
 Enjoy the luxurious experience with DUX Collection next time you visit The Rocks.